 - Take in the fall foliage with a fall color driving tour!
 Click here to view the dozens of routes available, courtesy of ODNR.

-- Reach for the starts at John Glenn Astronomy Park, a new addition in the Hocking Hills equipped with a huge sundial and telescopes for your budding astronomer.
+- Reach for the stars at John Glenn Astronomy Park, a new addition in the Hocking Hills equipped with a huge sundial and telescopes for your budding astronomer.

 - Find the perfect pumpkin at an Ohio pumpkin patch.
 Click here for inspiration.